ignatiusmb/mauss.dev/workspace/content/routes/posts/fractured-memories/+article.md

 ---
 date: 2025-10-10
 theme: reflection
-title: A Life Remembered by Others
+title: An Outsider Inside Myself
-description: trying to remember a life that doesn't feel like mine
+description: the strange feeling of being in my own life as if it belonged to someone else.
 tags: [memory, introspection]
 ---